dfct/WimXML/README.md

 The binaries were compiled with Visual Studio 2013, so you'll need the [Visual C++ 2013 redistributables](http://www.microsoft.com/en-us/download/details.aspx?id=40784) installed to run them as is.
 Of course, you can also compile source.cpp with the compiler of your choice as well.

-I wrote this as Windows Deployment Services shows users the Date Modified from the WIM in Windows Setup.
-I would much rather show the create date, but couldn't find a way to change that.
+I wrote this as the Date Modified information from the WIM is shown in Windows Setup when you use Windows Deployment Services.
+I would much rather see the create date, but couldn't find a way to change that.
 So I built this to swap them and ended up generalizing it a bit to show, save, and replace the entire XML.
 You can read a little bit more on this at https://blog.internals.io.

+I should also note that the code is not structured ideally.
+Rather than building helper functions or generalizing blocks of code, I repeated code in each functions for the different switches/scenarios.
+Given the small scope of this, it made it easier for me to pop back in later and read a given function and see what's happening.